 - Measuring Cup

-- Reusable Coffee Filter (Optional- Useful for pressing the oil out of the leaves when you strain the oil.)
+- Reusable Coffee Filter (Optional- Useful for pressing the oil out of the petals when you strain the oil.)

 - Cooking Thermometer (To Monitor The Temperature Of The Oil)

 To harvest dandelion flowers you can simply cut them from the stem right below the green part underneath the yellow flower head.
 Rinse them to remove any dirt or debris.
 Shake off as much water as possible and then lay them out on a towel to dry.
 I use a small fan on low blowing over them to help with drying.